FashionMAC: Deformation-Free Fashion Image Generation with Fine-Grained Model Appearance Customization: Dataset

 \section{Dataset}

+To further evaluate the generalization ability of our method, we conduct experiments on the IGPair~\cite{shen2025imagdressing} dataset.
+The original dataset contains over $300,000$ training pairs and $2,000$ testing pairs.
+To adapt it to our task, we construct a curated subset.
+Specifically, we select six garment categories based on the labels, including `upper\_body', `dresses', `skirts', etc. We then perform de-duplication to ensure that each garment image corresponds to a single fashion showcase image.
+To guarantee the quality of facial generation, we filter the dataset to retain images with a sufficient face resolution (specifically, a face area ratio between $0.011$ and $0.05$).
+Furthermore, we adjust the pose distribution by decreasing the proportion of images with side or back views.
+Consequently, we obtain a dataset comprising $24,628$ training pairs and $2,000$ testing pairs for our experiments.
+The models are trained at a resolution of $512\times640$.

-To support our framework, we construct fine-grained text prompts and corresponding spatial masks for each training image of VITON-HD~\cite{choi2021viton}.
+To support our framework, we construct fine-grained text prompts and corresponding spatial masks for each training image of our two datasets.
 For the prompt extraction, we adopt QWen 2.5VL~\cite{qwen2025qwen25technicalreport} to generate descriptive attribute prompts for predefined semantic regions.
-We define 9 core region categories that are most relevant to fashion, including expression, skin, hair, mouth, etc. To extract the spatial region masks, we utilize the semantic segmentation maps from the VTON-HD dataset for the body region and employ additional segmentation tools SAM~\cite{kirillov2023segment} and Bisenet~\cite{yu2018bisenet} to obtain the hair and face region.
+We define 9 core region categories that are most relevant to fashion, including expression, skin, hair, mouth, etc. To extract the spatial region masks, we utilize the semantic segmentation maps from our datasets for the body region and employ additional segmentation tools SAM~\cite{kirillov2023segment} and Bisenet~\cite{yu2018bisenet} to obtain the hair and face region.